Islamsulaiman/nasa-app-react/README.md

 ```

-Thank you, and I will continue working on the project locally
+Thank you, and I will continue working on the project locally.